 High school seniors and college students, mark your calendars: the Free Application for Federal Student Aid (FAFSA) opens October 1.
 Through this application, you’re considered for federal, state, and institutional grants; scholarships, loans, and work-study.

-While there is plenty of time before the FAFSA is due, it’s in a student’s best interest to submit it as soon as possible.
+While there’s plenty of time before the FAFSA is due, it’s in a student’s best interest to submit the application as soon as possible.

 Every university has a priority deadline for consideration of grant funding – aka free money for school.
 You may submit your FAFSA as early as October 1 the year prior to the academic year for which you’ll attend.
 Aim to submit as soon as possible as some financial aid is awarded on a first-come, first-serve basis.

 If you’d like to be considered for work-study, be sure to select ‘yes’ when the question comes up.
-If there are funds available, the option will be included in your financial aid award.
-This doesn’t secure a work-study job; you still have to apply through your school and work there to earn the funds.
+If funds are available, the option will be included in your financial aid award.
+This doesn’t secure a work-study job; you’ll still have to apply through your school and work there to earn the funds.
 If you wish to decline it later, however, you can.

-To complete the FAFSA, families must gather necessary documents.
+To complete the FAFSA, be sure to gather necessary documents.
 This may include Social Security or Alien Registration Number(s), income tax returns from two years prior, W-2s for both you and your parents, and bank and investment statements.
-You will get a better idea of what information you may have to collect as you begin filling out the FAFSA.
+You’ll get a better idea of what information you may have to collect as you begin filling out the FAFSA.

 IRS Data Retrieval Tool

-Students and parents have the option to use the IRS Data Retrieval Tool to make filling out the application easier.
-By clicking ‘Link to IRS,’ you’ll be sent to the IRS website to retrieve information that is transferred to the FAFSA.
+Students and parents have the option to use the IRS Data Retrieval Tool to make filling out the tax application easier.
+By clicking ‘Link to IRS,’ you’ll be sent to the IRS website to retrieve information that’s transferred to the FAFSA.
 The information isn’t visible and the process conveniently ensures accuracy.

 COVID-19 Updates for Financial Aid Students